specialworld83/condres-build/README.md

 - Transmission
 - Tweak Tool (Only on Gnome)
 - Totem (Gnome-Videos)

+and other desktop: PLASMA - XFCE - CINNAMON AND MATE

 ####So you want to contribute?
 That's great!
 Fork *this* repository, pull it to your local machine, and start by building a version of the ISO.
 You'll need to be running something Arch-based, since you need to install `archiso` to run the build scripts.
 Then run `su -c './build.sh -v -E gnome -R true'`, type your root password, and watch as `mkarchiso` does its magic.
 (If I forgot to put a dependency here, please create an [issue](https://github.com/specialworld83/condres-build/issues))